thindil/steamsky/bin/doc/MODDING.md

   Upgrade Ship info when someone works on it.
 Optional.
 * Key `NoUpgradeIcon`: Path to the SVG image which will be used to show Upgrade Ship info when noone is assigned to upgrade the ship.
 Optional.
-* Key `CleanIcon`: Hexadecimal number on UTF-8 character used to show Clean Ship info.
+* Key `CleanIcon`: Path to the SVG image which will be used to show Clean Ship info.
+Optional.
+* Key `NoCleanIcon`: Path to the SVG image which will be used to show Clean Ship info when noone is assigned to clean the ship.
 Optional.
 * Key `ManufactureIcon`: Hexadecimal number on UTF-8 character used to show Manufacturing info.
 Optional.
 * Key `MoveMapUpIcon`: Hexadecimal number on UTF-8 character used to show